SotaYoshida/NuclearToolkit.jl/docs/src/index.md

 ## Issues/Pull requests

 NuclearToolkit.jl is designed to be an open-source software and to guarantee reproducibility and transparancy of the future works.
-Making issues and pull requests are fully welcome, you will be acknowledged or can be an author of future version of the paper.
+Making issues and pull requests are fully welcome.
+If you would like to contribute to development of the package and want be an author of future versions of the paper, please do not hesitate to contact me (S.Yoshida).